 School commences at 9am.
-Each Monday there is a school assembly.
-On other days children assemble in grade areas.
+Each Monday afternoon there is a school assembly (2:45pm).
 Punctuality is important, late arrival or early leaving can mean a child misses new work, newsletters etc. Please make dental or doctor appointments for after school, or during the afternoon.
 Valuable tuition time is lost if children are absent during the morning session.